agelern/commander-helper/README.txt

 app.py contains some unnecessary functions currently being written for the webapp version.
 I've left Jupyter in requirements as I use it for some testing, but it is not needed for any functionality.

 This tool hooks into what seems to be a vestigial JSON endpoint at EDHREC.
-I found it from a comment on reddit 7 years ago.
+I found it on an ancient reddit comment.
 Running a search for only colorless cards will work, but it takes a very long time to poll effectively every legendary creature on EDHREC.

 Partner commanders are not yet implemented.
 (I forgot about them, oops.)